raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     'reginald' => true
 ```

-Once again, `zerOrOne` doesn't give us anything that we didn't already have with `EMPTY` and `union`.
+Once again, `zeroOrOne` doesn't give us anything that we didn't already have with `EMPTY` and `union`.
 But it is a convenience.

 ---